cosmicmattio/Cosmostarter/README.md

    contract/SD.sol (as usdt_address)
    config.js (as USDTToken_ADDRESS)

-4. Deploy fake StakeToken
+4. Deploy fake Cosmostarter

    npm run hardhat -- --network target deployusdt

-   You will need to note StakeToken address: 0xc3e53F4d16Ae77Db1c982e75a937B9f60FE63690 (example) And set it in: contract/SD.sol (as staking_token_address) config.js (as StakeToken_ADDRESS)
+   You will need to note Cosmostarter address: 0xc3e53F4d16Ae77Db1c982e75a937B9f60FE63690 (example) And set it in: contract/SD.sol (as staking_token_address) config.js (as Cosmostarter_ADDRESS)

 6. Set desired staking_end_timestamp, deposit_start_timestamp, and deposit_end_timestamp in contract/SD.sol and compile it: